mjspriggs/overview/glossary/glossary.md

 ### pre-annotation
 {: #x9825866}

 The process of annotating a set of documents prior to human annotation.
-Documents can be pre-annotated by using a rule-based model, a machine-learning model, IBM Watson™ Natural Language Understanding, or a dictionary.
+Documents can be pre-annotated by using a rule-based model, a machine-learning model, IBM Watson Natural Language Understanding, or a dictionary.
 Pre-annotation can help human annotators more quickly prepare a set of ground truth documents.

 ### precision
 {: #x2003831}